-The Amended and Restated By-Laws are currently in effect and, if approved by the shareowners at the meeting, will be in effect in respect of our 2024 proxy statement and annual meeting.
-The Amended and Restated By-Laws clarify certain procedural and information requirements for shareowners to make director nominations and address certain matters resulting from the SEC's "universal proxy" rules, including:
+The Second Amended and Restated By-Laws are currently in effect and, if approved by the shareowners at the meeting, will be in effect in respect of our 2024 proxy statement and annual meeting.
+The Second Amended and Restated By-Laws clarify certain procedural and information requirements for shareowners to make director nominations and address certain matters resulting from the SEC's "universal proxy" rules, including:

-- to require nominating shareowners to submit certain information regarding the nominee and to respond to information requests from Primo Water germane to the nomination; - to require nominating shareowners to make certain representations regarding their intent to comply with applicable proxy rules, to provide reasonable evidence of compliance with those rules in advance of the meeting, and to notify Primo Water in the event of a change in plans to solicit proxies; and - to provide that any proxies in favor of a nomination that is withdrawn by the nominating shareowner or disregarded due to failure to comply with applicable proxy rules or the procedures set forth in the Amended and Restated By-Laws will be treated as abstentions.
+- to require nominating shareowners to submit certain information regarding the nominee; - to require nominating shareowners to make certain representations regarding their intent to comply with applicable proxy rules, to provide reasonable evidence of compliance with those rules in advance of the meeting, and to notify Primo Water in the event of a change in plans to solicit proxies; and - to provide that any proxies in favor of a nomination that is withdrawn by the nominating shareowner or disregarded due to failure to comply with applicable proxy rules or the procedures set forth in the Second Amended and Restated By-Laws will be treated as abstentions.

-The Amended and Restated By-Laws expand the group of persons authorized to determine whether a nomination has been made in accordance with the Amended and Restated By-Laws in order to allow Primo Water to respond appropriately to questions as they arise throughout the nomination and solicitation process.
+The Second Amended and Restated By-Laws expand the group of persons authorized to determine whether a nomination has been made in accordance with the Second Amended and Restated By-Laws in order to allow Primo Water to respond appropriately to questions as they arise throughout the nomination and solicitation process.

-In addition, shareowners who intend to solicit proxies in support of director nominees other than the Company's director nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 4, 2024.
+In addition, shareowners who intend to solicit proxies in support of director nominees other than the Company's director nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 1, 2024.